lake-wg/authz/draft-ietf-lake-authz.md

 ### U is the Responder {#u-responder}

 ELA also works with U as the EDHOC Responder, a setup we refer to as the ELA reverse flow, as shown in {{fig-u-responder}}.
+Among the differences to the default configuration, are:

+* Voucher_Info and Voucher are transported in EDHOC message_2 and message_3, respectively (instead of message_1 and message_2).
+* The EAD_2 field is identified with ead_label = TBD1.
+* The EAD_3 field is identified with ead_label = TBD2.
+* The VREQ / VRES protocol takes place between message_2 and message_3.
+* The Voucher_Request carries G_Y instead of G_X, and the transcript hash TH_2 instead of the hash H_message_1.

 ~~~~~~~~~~~ aasvg
 +--------+--------+          +-----------------+